thradams/cake/ownership.md

 ```

-When the object on created the stack, we can implement a destructor, as shown in Listing 8:
+When the object is created on the stack, we can implement a destructor, as shown in Listing 8:

 ##### Listing 8 - Implementing a destructor
 ```c